-Beetroot paratha is a healthy breakfast recipe which is loaded with full of nutrients and good for health too…We all love to eat various paratha stuffings but, this particular paratha is perfect if we are looking for a healthy diet…
+Beetroot paratha is a healthy breakfast recipe that is loaded with full of nutrients and good for health too...We all love to eat various paratha stuffings but, this particular paratha is perfect if we are looking for a healthy diet.

 Paratha recipes or roti recipes to check out more are listed below:

 I have cooked the stuffing separately for the paratha and filled the stuffing inside and rolled it out...

 It can be eaten plain or can be served with any kind of chutney or a pickle...

 Beetroot is a vegetable which is eaten rarely but it has got lots of health benefits...It is said to improve our haemoglobin levels too.
 Also check out another interesting recipe made with this good looking vegetable is beetroot juice.